-Alicia (Runge) Williams will be entering her first season as head coach at Iowa Western.
-Although she is new to the postion, Alicia is not new to Iowa Western.
-Alicia assisted Darrin McBroom for 2 seasons before moving into the head coaching role int he spring of 2013.
+Alicia (Runge) Williams completed her fourth season as head coach at Iowa Western.
+Her overall record with the Reivers in 4 completed seasons is 168-20.
+Alicia was the assistant at Iowa Western for 2 seasons before moving into the head coaching role in the spring of 2013.
 She also was an athlete for the Iowa Western volleyball team during the 2006 and 2007 seasons where she was a member of the 2006 National Championship team.

 In 2016, the Reivers went 37-5 and placed 2nd at the National Tournament, losing to Miami Dade.
 This was the second best place in Iowa Western program history, aside from the lone National Championship, which Alicia was a part of as a student athlete.
 The Reivers tallied up 3 All-Region players and 1 First Team All-American.
 Alicia picked up her fourth consecutive District Coach fo the Year Award.